 Try out this plan shared by our friends Joe and Shelley at Pet Tree Houses.
 What started as a DIY project for these former home builders has turned into a second career crafting beautiful indoor tree houses for cats.
-Here’s their spin on a natural scratch post.
+Here’s their spin on a natural scratching post.

 What You’ll Need

-- A staple gun or strong double-sided tape
+- Staple gun or strong double-sided tape

 - Two (2) 3-inch wood screws

-- A straight edge
+- Straight edge

 - Eye and ear protection

-How to Make It
+How to Make it

-1. You’ll want the scratcher to be at least as long as your cat from the tip of his or her nose to the tip of the tail.
+- You’ll want the scratcher to be at least as long as your cat from the tip of his or her nose to the tip of the tail.
 This way, it will be tall enough for her to get a good stretch.
-We measured ours at 34 inches to leave a little extra.
+We measured ours at 34 inches, leaving a little extra.
 To make sure the log stands straight and firm on the base, use your saw to make a nice straight cut at both ends of the log.

-4. Using your straight edge and pencil, draw a line from corner to corner on the plywood.
+- Using your straight edge and pencil, draw a line from corner to corner on the plywood.
 Repeat from the opposite corners.
 They will intersect in the center.
-Next, mark two screw locations based on the diameter of your log.
+Next, mark two screw locations based on the diameter of the log.
 Since ours was 5 inches thick, we marked our holes 3 inches apart to leave some room between the screw and the outer edge of the log.

-5. Drill two pilot holes for the screws in the locations you’ve marked.
+- Drill two pilot holes for the screws in the locations you’ve marked.

 - Trim some lengths of the double-sided tape and run them along the outer edge of your plywood base.
 Run some additional lengths from the corners in toward the center.
 If you use a carpet remnant, you’ll want to wrap it around the base like you’re stretching a canvas and use the staple gun to attach the carpet to the underside of the base.
 Either option works well.
 This also allows you the flexibility to replace the carpet when it wears out or you want to change the look.

-8. Working from the bottom of the base, drive the two wood screws through the pilot holes so they just poke through the carpet on the other side.
+- Working from the bottom of the base, drive the two wood screws through the pilot holes so they just poke through the carpet on the other side.

-9. Center the log on the top of the base and finish driving the screws home until the log is secured.
+- Center the log on the top of the base and finish driving the screws home until the log is secured.

-10. Your scratcher is ready for action.
+- The scratcher is ready for action.
 Consider placing gripper furniture pads on the bottom to protect the flooring in your home.